catmaid/CATMAID/API_CHANGELOG.md

   supported as well (to transfer larger volume ID lists).
 This parameter can be used to constrain the returned set of volumes.

+- `POST /{project_id}/skeletons/connectivity`:
+  A new optional option 'link_types' allows to specify which connectivity types should be returned.
+By default 'incoming' and 'outgoing' is returned.
+  Additionally, the following options are allowed: gapjunction, abutting, attachment, close_object.
+The return field names have also been adapted to these parameters and match them.
+Instead of 'gapjunctions' and 'attachments', the fields are now named 'gapjunction' and 'attachment'.

 ### Deprecations

 None.